-Let me start by identifying the difference between horse and human modes of communication:
+Let me start by identifying the difference between the way horses and humans communicate with each other:

 So what’s the problem?